Serverless Architecture For Startups

 How can I start learning serverless architecture?

-Start by exploring cloud provider documentation, taking online courses, and experimenting with platforms like AWS Lambda, Google Cloud Functions, or Azure Functions.
+Start by exploring cloud provider documentation, taking online courses, and experimenting with tools like AWS Lambda, Google Cloud Functions, or Serverless Framework.

 Do'sDon'ts